 - 2 miles per $1 spent on United® purchases

-- 2 miles per $1 spent on local transit and commuting
+- 2 miles per $1 spent at gas stations, on local transit and commuting

 - 1 mile per $1 spent on all other purchases

-The United Gateway℠ Card card is the no-annual-fee option amongst United cards.
+The New United Gateway℠ Card card is the no-annual-fee option amongst United cards.
 The cards earns 2x miles on United purchases, as well as for spending on gas, local transit, and commuting.
-There are few other travel benefits, aside from 25% back on inflight United purchases and no foreign transaction fees (features of all other United cards).
+It also provides 25% back on inflight United purchases and no foreign transaction fees — both features of all other United cards.
+Aside from this, there are no other real perks.

 - Receive a 5,000-mile "better together" bonus each anniversary when you have both the United℠ Business Card and a personal Chase United® credit card.